chang861224/HPE-OGB/README.md

 - `--dataset`: The dataset of our prediction task.
 Default is `ogbl-citation2`.
 - `--embed`: The file which save the embedding of each nodes.
 Default is `hpe_rep.txt`.
-- `val_percent`: The number of percentage of validation set you want to test for the evaluation score.
+- `--val_percent`: The number of percentage of validation set you want to test for the evaluation score.
 Default is 100.
-- `test_percent`: The number of percentage of testing set you want to test for the evaluation score.
+- `--test_percent`: The number of percentage of testing set you want to test for the evaluation score.
 Default is 100.

 Suppose we set both `--val_percent` and `test_percent` as 20, the command we run `predict.py` should be like this: